Arlene, the White Oak Tree: a flash-fiction story

-Arlene Wootmacher was sick of trying and failing, of nothing ever getting better, of caring, of trying to please anyone, of trying to change anybody, of trying to change herself, and of having to give a shit about her husband and his constant judgment.
+Arlene Wollemacher was sick of nothing ever getting better, and of having to give a shit about her husband and his constant judgment.

 Excerpt:

 Just then, a strong breeze dropped from a dense, dark cloud rolling their way.
-Wind flicked and flapped Arlene’s long, naturally blonde hair like a flag, but she didn’t move.
+Wind flicked and flapped Arlene’s long, naturally blonde hair like a flag, but she stood strong.

-Joel did.
+Joel didn’t.
 The gust about knocked him off his feet.
 That’s when she figured he was drunk already.

 Clearly, Joel was embarrassed by the wobble, pissed even.
 “Get your skinny ass in the damn house, Arlene,” he commanded.